mixmastamyk/out/readme.rst

-for many (if not most) applications, all the complexity and mumbo-jumbo in the logging package documentation about multiple loggers with different levels, different handlers, formatters, filters, and complex configuration is often flexibility at the wrong level.
+for many (if not most) applications, all the complexity and mumbo-jumbo in the logging package documentation about multiple loggers with different levels, different handlers, formatters, adapters, filters, and complex configuration is flexibility at the *wrong level.*
 In fairness,
 this may not have always been the case, and can still be helpful, perhaps on Windows.